harryw1248/cpAI_EECS_498/README.md

 The backend and client can be hosted on any NIX server as long as their dependencies can be installed.
 However, in this guide, we will use AWS EC2 instances (Ubuntu).

+When your backend is setup, you will need to change your fulfillment link on DialogFlow to match your webhook.
+For all intents that will need to communicate with the backend, you will need to turn on web fulfillment at the bottom.

 ## Client Setup Guide

 1. Launch a new EC2 instance by choosing Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - ami-0fc20dd1da406780b (64-bit x86).